mendhak/Kindle-Time-and-Weather/README.md

     sudo docker-compose up -d

-Wait a minute or so, and the image should become available at port 9000 - http://mendhak.com:9000/weather-script-output.png
+Wait a minute or so, and the image should become available at port 9000 but with some clever proxying you can make it a bit nicer, like http://time.mendhak.com

 You can change the port in the `docker-compose.yml`